Franklin P. Adams: Radio

 As a panelist on radio's Information Please (1938–48), Franklin P. Adams was the designated expert on poetry, old barroom songs and Gilbert and Sullivan, which he always referred to as Sullivan and Gilbert.
-A running joke on the show was that his stock answer for quotes that he didn't know was that Shakespeare was the author.
-(Perhaps that was a running gag: Information Pleases creator/producer Dan Golenpaul auditioned Adams for the job with a series of sample questions, starting with: "Who was the Merchant of Venice?"
+A running joke on the show was that whenever asked to identify the author of a quotation that he didn't know, Adams would suggest Shakespeare.
+(Information Pleases creator/producer Dan Golenpaul auditioned Adams for the job with a series of sample questions, starting with: "Who was the Merchant of Venice?"
 Adams: "Antonio."
-Golenpaul: "Most people would say 'Shylock.'"
+Golenpaul: "Most people would say Shylock."
 Adams: "Not in my circle.")
 John Kieran was the real Shakespearean expert and could quote from his works at length.

 A translator of Horace and other classical authors, F.P.A. also collaborated with O. Henry on Lo, a musical comedy.

 Death and burial

-He died in Manhattan and was cremated at the Ferncliff Crematory in Hartsdale.
+Adams died in Manhattan and was cremated at the Ferncliff Crematory in Hartsdale.
 The ashes were buried in Ferncliff Cemetery but have no marker.